polarfire-soc/polarfire-soc-documentation/boards/mpfs-dev-kit/MPFS-DEV-KIT_user_guide.md

 9. Connect the power supply to the HiFive Unleashed Expansion board in order to power the HiFive Unleashed board.
 10. Slide the HiFive Unleashed Expansion board’s power switch (SW3) on.
-Boot messages should now appear on the console in the developer's machine.
+Boot messages should now appear on the console in the host PC.

 ![Power Connections](images/HiFive_Unleashed_Platform_Power_Connections.jpg)